orlagh-sweeney/breakfast-survey/README.md

 - [Tabulate - PyPI](https://pypi.org/project/tabulate/)
 - [Colorama - PyPI](https://pypi.org/project/colorama/)

-To validate user input for survey answers in the question_and_log_results function I used a solution from [Tutorial Eyehunt by Rohit](https://tutorial.eyehunts.com/python/python-while-loop-input-validation-example-code/).
+To validate user input for survey answers in the question_and_log_results function I used a solution from an EyeHunts Tutorial by the author [Rohit](https://tutorial.eyehunts.com/python/python-while-loop-input-validation-example-code/).

 To see how to correctly set up Pandas with Google Sheets I used solution by GitHub user [Asha Ponnada](https://github.com/Asha-ai/googlespredsheets/blob/master/googlesheet_as_pandasdf.ipynb).